 Who Is Considered an International Student?

-At USC, an international student is an individual of foreign nationality who is already residing in the United States or holds other non-immigrant visas (for instance, an E2, H2, or L2).
+At USC School of Pharmacy, an international student is an individual of foreign nationality who is already residing in the United States or holds other non-immigrant visas (for instance, an E2, H2, or L2).
 International students follow the same application steps as all other applicants applying to the PharmD program.
 We are familiar with the educational systems of most countries and will consider your application within the context of your educational environment.
 For specific Application Requirements, click here.

 Application and Eligibility Requirements